oracle-terraform-modules/terraform-oci-oke/README.md

 ## License

 Copyright &copy; 2019 Oracle and/or its associates.
-All rights reserved.

 Licensed under the [Universal Permissive License 1.0][uri-license] as shown at [https://oss.oracle.com/licenses/upl][uri-canonical-license].